squid-cache/squid-cache.github.io/Features/CommCleanup.rst

 At present the only distinction between comm and regular code is its residence in comm.cc and com.h

+'''Update 2010-Feb:'''
+ * The comm code handling inbound client connections (accept / listeners) has now been cleaned up and isolated in a comm library with a small, clear and documented API.

+ * The inbound SSL layer still needs some attention to combine it behind the comm listener interface away from the higher levels of code.
+This can perhapse be done as part of the upgrade enabling SSL to use multiple system libraries other than OpenSSL.

 ----
 CategoryFeature CategoryWish